Rules

 IV.
 Jurying

-Developers chosen for the Indie Cup jury forfeit the right to apply for the category they are jurying in as a participant.
+Each category has a separate jury panel.
+A single juror can sit on several jury panels.
+Developers chosen for the Indie Cup jury forfeit the right to apply for the category they are jurying in as participants.

 In the event of a tie, an additional voting round between the two tying games is held, which can last up to three days.

-Applicants can become winners in several categories at once.
+Official Selection competitors can become winners in several categories at once.

 Special Competition